YolfTypo3/SavLibraryKickstarterExamples/sav_filters/Documentation/Configuration/Index.rst

 Configuration of the Templates, Partials, Layouts Root Paths
 ============================================================

-Each filter is defined by means of a default FLUID template in the extension folder **Resources/Private/Default**.
+Each filter is defined by means of a default Fluid template in the extension folder **Resources/Private/Default**.
 The default root paths can be changed by modifying the following **constants** in TypoScript.